dipy/dipy/doc/faq.rst

 Practical
 ---------

-1. **Why python and not matlab or some other language?**
+1. **Why Python and not MATLAB or some other language?**

-  python is free, batteries included, very well designed,  painless to read and easy to use.
+  Python is free, batteries included, very well-designed, painless to read and easy to use.
   There is nothing else like it.
 Give it a go.
-  Once with python always with python.
+  Once with Python always with Python.

-2. **Isn't python slow?**
+2. **Isn't Python slow?**

-  True, some times python can be slow if you are using for example multiple nested for loops.
+  True, sometimes Python can be slow, if you are using multiple nested ``for`` loops, for example.
-  In that case we use cython which takes execution up to C speed.
+  In that case, we use Cython, which takes execution up to C speed.

-3. **What numerical libraries do you use in python?**
+3. **What numerical libraries do you use in Python?**

-  The best ever designed numerical library - numpy.
+  The best ever designed numerical library - NumPy.

-2. **Which python console do your recommend?**
+2. **Which Python console do you recommend?**

   ``ipython``